What does trailer insurance cover?

 When you shop for trailer insurance, you’ll be asked some basic questions, such as the trailer’s make and model, purchase price, age, how it will be used, and the address where it will be stored.
 Have this information ready before you contact your insurance agent.

 If you own a trailer and use it on a consistent basis, having the right coverage is important.
-Give a knowledgable agent a call and he/she can help you find the perfect policy to cover your trailer and your car.
+Give a knowledgeable agent a call and he/she can help you find the perfect policy to cover your trailer and your car.